 Chief Minister Sawant boldly declared that the police have been given a “free hand” to investigate — a phrase that in Indian politics often translates to “We’ve told them exactly what to find.”
 Meanwhile, other ministers echoed the line that the government is “not interfering” in the probe.
 How reassuring!

 Let’s be honest; this statement needs not a pinch, but an entire pound of salt.
 When the Home Minister himself (yes, the same person who also happens to be the Chief Minister) claims the police are “independent,” it’s basically a polite reminder that our so-called investigators are nothing more than caged parrots, waiting for instructions from their political masters.
+And seriously — why do so many ministers need to issue clarifications if they’ve done nothing wrong?
+Is this a political press conference or a group therapy session?

 The opposition, naturally, has seized the golden opportunity, pointing out that law and order in Goa has collapsed under Sawant’s watch.
 And honestly, can anyone argue otherwise at this point?